MahinMuhammad/Poke/README.md

   This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 <h3>Contact</h3>
-  If you have any questions or comments about ChatGenie, feel free to reach out to me at rahmanmahin@icloud.com.
+  If you have any questions or comments about Poke, feel free to reach out to me at rahmanmahin@icloud.com.

 <hr>
 <table style="border:none">